The Graveyard at St.

 Early 1700's

-1700's according to our records.
-It is the graveyard used predominately, but not exclusively, by the local
+early 1700's according to our records.
+It is the graveyard used predominately, but not exclusively, by

-protestant community.
+the local protestant community.
 Originally these would all have been St Tida's church members.
-Then other denominations
+Then other

-such as the Presbyterians, the Baptists, etc. became locally established.
-These people who would have had
+denominations such as the Presbyterians, the Baptists, etc. became locally established.
+These people who

-some links with St. Tida's, would have been able consequently to purchase family and single plots.
-This
+would have had some links with St. Tida's, would have been able consequently to purchase family and

-practice continued until recently when the available space has been completely exhausted.
+single plots.
+This practice continued until recently when the available space has been almost completely

 Downing Vault